christoffetzer/SCONE_TUTORIAL/README.md

 ### Ensure that your installed the sgx driver

+Documentation:

+### Ensure that your installed the sgx driver

 ```bash
 > ls /dev/isgx
 /dev/isgx
 ```

-If the driver is not installed, read Section [SCONE Host Setup](SCONE_HOSTINSTALLER_README.md) to learn how to install the SGX driver.
+If the driver is not installed, read Section *SCONE Host Setup* to learn how to install the SGX driver.

 ### Install sgxmusl cross compiler image